-Performance appraisals are meant to drive progress, yet traditional performance appraisal methods often leave managers feeling stressed.
+Performance appraisals are meant to drive progress, yet traditional performance appraisal methods often leave managers (and their reports) feeling stressed rather than invigorated.

-When these appraisals rely on limited criteria and outdated practices, everyone loses: employee engagement drops, and the process becomes an annual source of dread.
+When these performance reviews rely on limited information and outdated practices, everyone loses: employee engagement drops, and the process becomes an annual source of dread.

 Thankfully, modern employee performance appraisals let you tap into tech-driven, dynamic, and data-rich evaluation methods.
 They shift your focus back to people and progress.

-Here’s how to find the right performance appraisal approach for you and your organisation.
+Here’s how to find the right performance appraisal approach for you and your organization.
 Let’s go!

 What are the seven modern employee performance appraisal methods to choose from?